mmbajm at leeds dot ac dot uk

 | Home | Research & Selected Writings | Conferences/Workshops | Teaching | CV |

-Broadly speaking, I am interested in algebraic structures which appear at the interface between mathematical physics (espeically lattice models in statistical mechanics and topological quantum systems), low-dimensional topology and representation theory.
-I enjoy solving problems in algebra and topology by homological and combinatorial methods and like to program using various software, such as python and mathematica, to perform and manage large calculations.
+Very often, I solve problems in algebra and topology by combinatorial and algorithmic methods and like to program using various software, such as python and mathematica, to perform and manage large calculations.

 Previously, I have studied integrability (mostly solvability in lattice models) through the lense of the Yang-Baxter equation and related algebraic structures such as quantum groups.
 During this I developed a fondness for special functions :).